Soul Groove

 Soul Groove is an album by saxophonist Johnny Griffin and trombonist Matthew Gee recorded in 1963 and released on the Atlantic label.

 Reception

-The Allmusic site awarded the album 3 stars stating "The music seldom reaches ignition point on this undistinguished 1965 session...
+AllMusic awarded the album 3 stars stating "The music seldom reaches ignition point on this undistinguished 1965 session...
 Soul Groove disappoints in several areas, including the writing that seldom surpasses head-arrangement status...
 The co-leaders' contributions also pass in a blur.
 Tenor and trombone front lines can work, but here the tone of the two instruments is too similar; Griffin and Gee's solos tend to drift and smear over one another".